 Sanne van GellekomCoordinator

 Hi!
 My name is Sanne van Gellekom and I am the coordinator of the Econometric Game committee 2019.
 This means that I support the committee from my position in the board of study association VSAE, a job that I am very excited about.
 I am already very proud of the committee and of what they have achieved so far!
-In my spare time, I like going to theatre and museums, as well as taking walks through Amsterdam to clear my mind.
+In my spare time, I like going to the theatre and museums, as well as taking walks through Amsterdam to clear my mind.
 If you ever get stuck on the case for a bit, I definitely recommend it!